fluent/fluent-operator/README.md

 ## API Doc

-The listing below shows supported plugins currently.
-It is based on Fluent Bit v1.7.3.
+The list below shows supported plugins which are based on Fluent Bit v1.7.x+.
 For more information, please refer to the API docs of each plugin.

 - [Input](docs/crd.md#input)
     - [dummy](docs/plugins/input/dummy.md)